radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/reporting/reporting-overview.md

 ---
 keywords:
-title: Generate Reports
+title: Reporting Overview
-description: Generate reports
+description: Reporting overview
 ---
-# Generate Reports
+# Reporting Overview

 From the *Reporting* screen, you can generate various reports to assist in monitoring performance and operations within your environments.
 This guide provides an overview of the *Reporting* section in Environment Operations Center, including its features and how to generate reports.